Fine Bore NG tube insertion for NMC OSCE

 – Aspirate a small approximately 0.5 to 1ml of the stomach content using a 50 ml enteral syringe confirming the tube is correctly positioned by using a ph indicator strip to confirm the presence of acid.
 The ph should be less than 5.5.
 Uses sphigot or integral cap to cap the tube.

-– Disposes of equipments including ppe appropriately and clean hands.
+– Disposes of equipments including personal protective equipments appropriately and clean hands.

 – Ensure the patient is comfortable post procedure.